ryan-blauwaert/energy_forecasting/README.md

 - start and stop generators in response to anticipated demand
 - adjust load transmission in response to short-term demand fluctuations

-Over the last 5 years, the United States consumed an average of nearly 11 million megawatt hours each day.
+Over the last 5 years, the United States consumed an average of nearly 11 million megawatthours each day.
 While the cost of electricity varies greatly, even using a conservative estimate of $50 per megawatt hour, it is easy to see that the costs of poorly forecasting demand are astronomical.

 The purpose of this study is to:
 1. Analyze the short-term and long-term time features which contribute to electricty demand in the United States
-2. Build and evaluate several supervised learning models in order to accurately forecast electricity demand.
+2. Build and evaluate several machine learning models in order to accurately forecast electricity demand.

 ## The Data
 The [U.S. Energy Information Administration](https://www.eia.gov/) provides energy demand data, measured hourly, from across the United States.
-The data consists of only two features: hourly timestamps, and the number of megawatt hours of electricity consumed in that hour.
+The data consists of only two features: hourly timestamps, and the number of megawatthours of electricity consumed in that hour.
 These records span from July 1, 2015 to the retrieval date: March 21, 2021.
 The first few rows are displayed below, followed by some summary statistics:

 | Time                | Megawatthours |
 |---------------------|---------------|